ultraJeff/containers-and-ocp-workshop/container-fundamentals.md

 podman inspect ubi9
 ```

-It failed, but why?
+It pulled up the latest tag, but why?
+Podman defaults to using the "latest" tag when unspecified.
 Try again with a complete URL:

 ```bash
 podman inspect ubi9:test